How to Disengage Your Horse's Hindquarters

 Disengaging the hind is an extremely undervalued groundwork exercise that all horses should know.
 By disengaging the hind, you are essentially shutting down your horse's motor and putting him off balance.
 A disengaged horse can't buck, bolt, or kick, so this exercise is perfect for preventing a wreck.
 In addition, it teaches respect since a disengaged horse has to face you with 2 eyes.

 As always, thanks again for digging deeper into the philosophy behind this exercise, you're already a step ahead of those who just watch the video.
-If you haven't seen it yet, be sure to check out my free full length training tutorial here.

 There's a reason this exercise is one of the first things I teach my horses - it is extremely practical and useful.
 Not only does it keep me safe, but it also comes in handy when I need to do basic handling such as sending my horse through gates.
 And as with all of my groundwork exercises, it builds a foundation that I'll need for future skills and exercises such as lunging, sending, and disengaging under saddle.